 This guide explains how to use The Hub Client plugin to offer better site management to your clients by overseeing plugins, accessing hosting information, scheduling backups, and more from one convenient area.

 To use The Hub Client plugin, your site needs to be connected to our Hub in order to access its API.
 We recommend reading Installing the WPMU DEV Dashboard Plugin for a guide to connecting your site.
 Already connected?
 You can now move onto the installation and configuring the plugin.

-14.1 White Label Hub ClientLink to chapter 1
+14.1 White Label Hub ClientCopy chapter anchor to clipboard

 The Hub Client ties into our White Label services by allowing you to rebrand the Hub 2.0 as your own.
 You can fully customize the aesthetic to fit your taste and remove WPMU DEV branding, all through The Hub Client plugin.

 In order to add The Hub Client to your site, it needs to be downloaded from our WPMU DEV plugins page, installed via WPMU DEV Dashboard or you can navigate to The Hub Client page, and click on Find out more about The Hub Client under White label The Hub.

 When the file has finished downloading, the plugin can be installed and activated on your desired site.
 It can even be installed on a domain-mapped subsite in a multisite, so you can truly brand the experience.
 See Uploading a New Plugin for a detailed guide to adding a new plugin.

 Once The Hub Client has been activated, you will be met with a welcome page, giving you an overview of the setup procedure and our exciting vision for the future.